orcuttlab/KEGG-Annotation-Genome-Clustering/README.md

 The necessary HMM profiles and KO IDs to run KOFAMSCAN can be downloaded from this link: ftp://ftp.genome.jp/pub/db/kofam/ Input arguments allow you to point to where you have stored those files for running KOFAMSCAN

+# Comparison to Annotation-independent workflows
+This workflow was tested against an annotation-independent workflow that clusters genomes based on protein families (links below).
+The sequence similarity calculation followed by MCL clustering used is similar to the pangenome workflow in the Anvio program.

+https://github.com/raphael-upmc/proteinClusteringPipeline and in this publication: https://www.nature.com/articles/s41467-019-12171-z

+The Mantel test in the R library Vegan was used to compare the data resulting from this KEGG annotation based genome-clustering, and annotation-independent protein-family based genome-clustering mentioned above.
+The comparison shows that the resulting data from both workflows is highly correlated (R2 = 0.9332 for Euclidean distance and 0.8625 for the Jaccard distance), and thus the intepretations will be similar.